ttscoff/bunch/bunch-files/automator-workflows.md

     & Do Something

-If you want to keep a subfolder of Workflows in your Bunches folder, just reference them with a relative path, e.g.
+If you want to keep a subfolder of Workflows in your Bunch folder, just reference them with a relative path, e.g.

     & workflows/Do Something